mntcloud/an-application/README.md

 ## Getting started
 *Depedencies: Git and CMake*

-Clone this repository and enter in it
+Clone this repository and enter into the directory
 ```shell
 # to choose template, see branches of this repository
 git clone https://github.com/mntcloud/a-project your_app_name --depth 1 -b template/app